lincheney/wsh/README.md

     * [ ] is tokio fork safe?
         * no idea
         * seems to use tls for the handler, maybe its ok? dunno
+        * all the threads die, what happens to the runtime? should we instead start a new runtime?
 * [ ] control c style escape hatch
 * [ ] TMOUT
 * [x] scrolling widgets